-, the first step will be a complete investigation of those symptoms and your overall health.
-A physical exam will be done, paying particular attention to the neurologic exam.
-A neurologic exam tests muscle strength, coordination, reflexes, response to stimuli, your senses, thought processes, and alertness.
-The doctor may also look into your eyes to check for signs of brain swelling that can be seen by looking at your retina.
+Your doctor will ask about your symptoms, and medical and family history.
+A thorough neurological exam will also be done.
+This will include testing for muscle strength, coordination, reflexes, response to stimuli, your senses, thought processes, and alertness.
+The doctor may also look into your eyes to check for signs of brain swelling.

 CT Scan of the Head